marrow/WebCore/docs/source/core/basic/installation.rst

 Installation using the Bootstrap Script
 =======================================

 Download http://www.web-core.org/webcore-bootstrap.py and run it from a command prompt.
 The bootstrap script accepts the same arguments as the ``virtualenv`` command, and defaults to using the ``--distribute`` and ``--no-site-packages`` options.
 Pass the name of your desired virtual environment as the last argument.
+Additionally, the ``WebCore-Start`` package will be installed unless you pass the ``--production`` argument.

 For example: